iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ## Run Your Scripts

-Once you have [created your scripts](#create-your-scripts), you can execute the two created files in the order.
+Once you have [created your scripts](#create-your-scripts), you can execute the two created files in order.
 Naturally, you will need to run `create-notarization` before you can run `verify-notarization` and check the log output to follow along.

 ### Create the Notarization